olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-4.md

 That first ```l``` is a number ```1``` in case you still haven't.

 Telegram is all of this.
 Good news, bads news, fake news, all of it unverifiable.
-And people losing their hat on tokens is a daily occurence.
+And people are losing their shirts in token thefts regularly.
 I kid you not.

-In one ITO I saw an investor lose about $5,000 worth of tokens: they were stolen after being contacted by a fake admin.
-In exactly the way outlined above.
-And remember, Telegram is anonymous, there's no finding the person who ripped his tokens off, he's not getting them back.
-The tokens themselves are associated with the thieve's Ethereum Wallet now, and that is also anomymous.
+In one ITO I saw an investor lose about $5,000 worth of tokens in a single transaction.
+They were stolen by a fake "admin", in exactly the way outlined above.
+And remember, Telegram is anonymous, there's no finding the person who ripped his tokens off; he's not getting them back.
+The tokens themselves are associated with the thief's Ethereum Wallet now, and that is also anomymous.

-He never read the pinned message that said real admins will never make first contact with you, for precisely this reason, and he evidently didn't know to inspect usernames very, VERY, carefully.
+He never read the pinned message that said real admins will never make first contact with you, which is pinned for precisely this reason, and he evidently didn't know to inspect usernames very, very, carefully.

 Naive.
 Yes.
-But, that ITO turned out to be a fraud, so he'd have lost the money anyway.
+But, that ITO turned out to be a fraud in the end, so he'd have lost the money anyway.
 I suppose that made him feel a bit better.

-This is why we don't hang about post ITO, remember?
-It's going to undeliver or be a fraud in many cases.
+This is why we don't hang about post-ITO, remember?
+It's going to under-deliver or be a fraud in many cases.

 The bad news, we need to join Telegram, which is why all of that "guff" above is crucially important.
 Now you know.
+We don't need to engage on there.

-Note, we're not going to pretend to be anyone we're not, and we are definitely not going to steal a thing.
-We're also not going to try influence the price, by rubbishing the project, or building it up.
-We're not going to be posting any fake pictures, but we are watching for these events - which will happen as sure as night follows day - and we will use the information to guage sentiment, and what might be happening to the price, should we be able to find a away to trade tokens.
+Please note, we're not going to pretend to be anyone we're not, and we are definitely not going to steal anything from anybody.

+We're also not going to try to influence the price, either by rubbishing the project, or building it up.

+We're not going to be posting any fake pictures either.

+We are just watching for these events - which will happen as sure as night follows day - and we will use the information to guage sentiment, and what might be happening to the price, should we be able to find a away to trade tokens.

-Side note: Technically you could just jump into the ITO Telegram channel for this method to work, but it does actually pay to subscribe to the ITO as an investor, early on, because there's always a discount to be had on the token.
-Later subscribers will pay more for the same token, so you already have some margin built in, assuming you can trade them.
+Side note: Technically you could just jump into the ITO Telegram channel for this method to work, but it does actually pay to subscribe to the ITO as an investor, early on, because there's always a discount to be had on the token early.
+Later on, subscribers will pay more for the same token, so you already have some margin built in, assuming you can trade them.

 ### Can we get to it?